 If you are a gamer or especially a streamer, then you probably sit for long hours in front of a game console or PC putting in long hours trying to master your favorite title.
 While this is a fun and enjoyable experience, there could be some serious downsides in terms of health usually resulting in aches, pains and poor posture from sitting for so long.

-Keep in mind, our recommendations are researched and curated (tested in some cases) based on our expansive knowledge in the industry as well as actual owner feedback.
+Keep in mind, our recommendations on the best gaming chair are researched and curated (tested in some cases) based on our expansive knowledge in the industry as well as actual owner feedback.
 Rest assured, none of the models listed in this article were paid promotions and we have used our good judgement to determine which chairs we think are the best for your gaming needs.

 We will always maintain the integrity of our content for your benefit, but we actively use affiliate links within our content which may earn us a commission for any referred sales through our retail partners instead of loading you up with obtrusive display advertising.